 |Identifier||Person that visually identifies the requester in a video call.
 The identifier can be the recoverer or a person the recoverer can recognize visually|

-- If the requester still has access to Slack, they ask for help in #help-login.
-If they do not have access to Slack, they can contact their manager or a teammate over the phone via voice or texting, and they will post in #help-login for the requester.
+- If the requester still has access to GitHub and/or Slack, they ask for help.
+For non-urgent requests, please prefer filing an issue with the business operations team.
+If they do not have access, they can contact their manager or a teammate over the phone via voice or texting, and they will ask for help on behalf of the requester.

 - The recoverer identifies the requester through a live video call.

 - If the recoverer does not know the requester well enough to positively identify them visually, the recoverer can ask a colleague whom they recognize to act as the identifier.
 All three must be live on a video call at the same time.